-Chhena gaja are prepared by combining chhena, similar to cottage cheese, and sooji (semolina), and kneading the dough thoroughly. the Indian is a sweet dish from Orissa and is famous in this state
+Chhena Gaja is prepared by combining Chhena, similar to cottage cheese, and sooji (semolina), and kneading the dough thoroughly. the Indian is a sweet dish from Orissa and is famous in this state

-A sweet delicacy from Odisha, India, is called chhena Gaja.
-The chhena Gaja is still quite well-liked inside the state itself, unlike certain other popular chhena-based Odia desserts, such rasogola, which have spread throughout India.
+A sweet delicacy from Odisha, India, is called Chhena Gaja.
+The Chhena Gaja is still quite well-liked inside the state itself, unlike certain other popular Chhena-based Odia desserts, such as rasgulla, which have spread throughout India.

 - 1 teaspoon – Suji

 - heat milk in a heavy button pan.
 Continuously stir the milk.
 Don’t let form malai on top.

 - When milk is boiled switch off the gas.
 Remove from heat and stir continuously for 3mins

 - Now gradually add vinegar until clear water emerges..

 - Repeat this procedure twice to wash the tanginess out with water.

 - Suspend it for half an hour.
 Don’t linger any longer.

 - Bring out now to a large plate.
 After that, rub it with the heel of your palm. when there is no longer any Dana in the Chhena.
 Add 1 teaspoon of cornflour and knead once more.